-P (P) S (M)
+P (P) S (M) (M)

 The first P is always present, and is only flipped if doing so fully represents the first syllable (moving vowels can be unspecified).
-This happens with a [movingV] syllable, and also when a VC syllable either ends the word or is followed by a CV(C) syllable.
-(Cs fall at the beginning of syllables don't apply for all three readings.
-Each whenever possible: so, for example, a VCVC word breaks into V-CVC and is represented with unflipped Ps as V-CV.)
+This happens with a [movingV] There are a total of 72 (126) standard syllable, and also when a VC syllable either ends the word or is followed by a CV(C) syllable.
+(Cs fall at the beginning of syllables modifier has been assigned to one of these whenever possible: so, for example, a VCVC word breaks into V-CVC and is represented with unflipped Ps as V-CV.)

 The second P is present except in a singlesyllable (base) word that has been entirely represented by the first P, including moving vowels.
 It is unflipped by default, representing the (C)V of the next syllable (except for solo i or u, which dipthong); it flips only if doing so fully represents the second syllable, by the same rules as those for the first P, or if it finishes specifying a one-syllable word by means of dipthong and/or ending C. A VC that repeats the previous V is read as just its C, the identical Vs being redundant; iC or uC always dipthong when applicable.
 Otherwise, Vs add a second syllable, which can leave the first V unspecified.
-If the rare base word is more than two syllables, the extra p pp, t tt, k kk, q, s f z, m, n ng ny, v, y, ts x ch, h r hh, l ł ly a, e, i, ʊ, u, o ai, au, ei, eu, oi, ou
+If the rare base word is p pp, t tt, k kk, q, s f z, m, n ng ny, v, y, ts x ch, h r hh, l ll ly a, e, i, w, u, o ai, au, ei, eu, oi, ou symbols, each flippable, some of which don't apply for all three readings.
+Each symbols, even where the pronunciation could not be closely matched.